wrenfold/wrenfold/docs/source/reference/returning_matrices.rst

   1. ``format_matrix_type``, which governs how the type will appear in the return signature.
   2. ``format_construct_matrix``, which generates code that will invoke the constructor.

+You can, of course, replace the Eigen-specific code with appropriate C++ code for your own custom matrix class.